aurora250/NexusForce/README.EN.md

 This library assumes your operating system uses UTF-8 code page when working with IO devices.
 If not, please try to configure it; otherwise, garbled characters may occur during IO operations.

-## What can you learn by reading and using MSTL?
+## What techs can you learn by reading, using and maintaining MSTL?

 - Functional programming design and type erasure design;
 - Type traits implementation using template metaprogramming;